 But it was the threat of legal action against the Twitter user in Saudi Arabia that has encouraged other Twitter users throughout the world to openly defy and even taunt the Saudi government:.

 Here, a Twitter user has retweeted an image originally created by the online news portal MiddleEastEye.net that breaks down and compares Saudi Arabia's policies with those of "IS."

 Another image that's being tweeted and retweeted is this political cartoon from Peter Brookes, which graphically depicts the similarities in capital punishment exercised by IS and Saudi Arabia.

 Twitter user Jason Spencer even allows us to quantify - albeit with a rather leading question and choice of answers - the way social media users currently feel about Saudi Arabia's head of state, King Salman.
 Just answer the question yourself to see the most popular response:

-between the "Islamic State" terror group and the state religion of the Kingdom of Saudi Arabia, Wahhabism, a radical-conservative interpretation of Sunni-Islam.
+Generally, there are known parallels between the "Islamic State" terror group and the state religion of the Kingdom of Saudi Arabia, Wahhabism, a radical-conservative interpretation of Sunni-Islam.

 Since Riyadh equates atheism with terrorism, for example, the following photo is a punishable offense in Saudi Arabia.